Kjasuquo/blockchain-algorithms/README.md

 More info : https://en.wikipedia.org/wiki/Prime_number

-If you were smart you will see that a large set of number that is easily predictable will never be prime, this can divide your execution time by two or even three (don't loose your time on this sentense if you don't know what I mean, this is not the main purpose of this exercise).
+If you were smart you will see that a large set of number that is easily predictable will never be prime, this can divide your execution time by two or even three (don't lose your time on this sentence if you don't know what I mean, this is not the main purpose of this exercise).

 This function take 3 params: